Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

 He should be running for president because he says, I am outraged about the outrage about the offensive message directed toward women that was visible for a time on 43rd Street.

-Our students campus community and alumni have been offended.
+Our students, campus community, and alumni have been offended.

-While we constantly educate students, faculty and staff about sexual assault and sexual harassment, this incident confirms our collective efforts are still failing to register with some.
+While we constantly educate students, faculty, and staff about sexual assault and sexual harassment, this incident confirms our collective efforts are still failing to register with some.

-A young lady I talked to earlier today courageously described the true meaning of the hurt this call because this young lady who's leaving home and going to a university she had to pass a sign on a on some frat boy college jocks big man on campus type house that said freshman daughter drop-off point with an arrow pointing to the front door and she's now all traumatized it was like a big trigger point.
+A young lady I talked to earlier today courageously described the true meaning of the hurt this cause because this young lady who's leaving home and going to a university, she had to pass a sign on some frat boy college jocks, big man on campus type house that said freshman daughter drop-off point with an arrow pointing to the front door.

 Why didn't she just like fly home?

-Why didn't she curl up into a fetal position and this guy, this guy John Broderick, president of Old Dominion I am outraged about the offensive message.
+And this guy, this guy, John Broderick, president of Old Dominion, I am outraged about the offensive message.

-They're gonna be majoring in sensitivity training.
+They're going to be majoring in sensitivity training.

 That's all they're going to get now.